indygreg/PyOxidizer/docs/technotes.rst

 code or a PEP is wrong because oftentimes there isn't a single PEP that is the canonical source of truth.

-It would be highly preferred to Python to publish clear specifications for how various mechanisms work.
+It would be highly preferred for Python to publish clear specifications for how various mechanisms work.
 A PEP would be a diff to a specification (possibly creating a new specification) and a discussion around it.
 That way there would be a clear specification that can be consulted as the